Nick-Tallguy/Nick-Tallguy.github.io/_posts/en/0500-10-15-remote-tracing_en.md

 The iD & JOSM screenshots above show a correctly mapped landuse=residential boundary.

 1. The boundary needs to be closed, so that the start point of the line (way), joins to the end point.
-2. The segments and nodes of the boundary should not join highways, waterways, buildings, or any other feature. *I.e.* it should not share any nodes.
-But it can cross highways or waterways, but not buildings.
+2. The segments and nodes of the boundary should not join highways, waterways, buildings, or any other feature. *i.e.* it should not share any nodes.
+But they can cross.
 3. The boundary should be fairly close to the buildings & any gardens or yards that form part of the grouping.